RMBoesche/Benchmark-QuickSorts/README.md

 There will be 2 outputs files for each quickSort (total 8 output files), one with the vectors sorted and the other with stats of the quickSort tested.

-This stats output file will give:
+The stats output file will give:
 - Total number of swaps.
 - Total number of recursive call.
 - Execution time. (for ALL the vectors in the input file)